 Our course structures are changing in September 2023.
 Find out more about how this course may be affected.

 You will undertake a dissertation of 15-20,000 words and assessed lecture as part of the course.
 You will have a supervisor throughout this time who will be able to help and guide you through the process.

 Every course at York is built on a distinctive set of learning outcomes.
 These will give you a clear understanding of what you will be able to accomplish at the end of the course and help you explain what you can offer employers.
 Our academics identify the knowledge, skills, and experiences you'll need upon graduation and then design the course to get you there.

 The modules offered are diverse and cover all aspects zooarchaeological practice and techniques.
 Furthermore, optional modules allow freedom to study topics of interest such as field archaeology and artefacts.
-Through this structure I learnt many new skills whilst developing existing ones.Ewan, MSc Zooarchaeology
+Through this structure I learned many new skills while developing existing ones.Ewan, MSc Zooarchaeology

 |Part-time (2 years)